 The main reason young boys are trafficked and farmers use child labour in cocoa growing is because the farmers are not earning sufficient to have a living income.
 A living income is the amount needed for basic housing, food and essentials; plus, small unforeseen expenses.
 It will also allow families to send their children to school.

-We think all chocolate companies have a responsibility to seriously address the key issues that contribute to children being trafficked to work on cocoa farms and prevent the physical, emotional and sexual abuse these children are subjected to.
-Large global chocolate companies hold a lot of power within the industry, much more so than the cocoa farmers, workers and co-ops on the ground in places like Côte d'Ivoire, West Africa where they grow a large proportion of the world’s cocoa.
+We think chocolate companies and producers have a responsibility to seriously address the key issues that contribute to children being trafficked to work on cocoa farms.
+Large global chocolate companies and producers hold a lot of power within the industry, much more so than the cocoa farmers and farmer co-ops in places like Côte d'Ivoire, West Africa, which is the largest producer of cocoa in the world.